mattd-silva22/algorithms/README.md

-# python-3-algorithms
+#algorithms
-some python 3.1 algorithms
+some algorithms that i use for practice